kaiachain/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/how-to-use-kip7.md

 # 💎 How to create KIP7 tokens <a id="How to use the KIP7 token"></a>

-In this section you will see how to build a Unity project using the KIP7 (ERC-20) token standard on Klaytn.
+In this section you will see how to build a Unity project using the KIP7 (ERC-20) token standard on Kaia.

 ## Getting Started <a id="Getting Started"></a>